b-k/1040.js/README.md

 * A lawmaker has proposed changing tax law, like a flat tax or changing the mortgage interest deduction to a mortgage interest credit.
 How can I get an idea of what those changes would look like?

+* If you have cloned a copy of the repository, you can rebuild with the version tagged `2017` and do a side-to-side comparison of how taxes worked before and after the reform in December 2017.

 On privacy
 ========